jimasp/behave-vsc/CONTRIBUTING.md

 ### Diagnostics

-- Diagnostic logs are controlled via the extension setting `behave-vsc.xRay` (this is enabled by default in the example projects and for most integration tests).
+- Diagnostic logs are controlled via the extension setting `behave-vsc-tid.xRay` (this is enabled by default in the example projects and for most integration tests).
 - Diagnostics logs are written automatically if you call `config.logger.logInfo` etc., but if you want to write something *only* to diagnostic logs, then use `diagLog()`.
 These logs can be viewed in the debug console if debugging the extension itself, or otherwise via the vscode command `Developer: Toggle developer tools`.
 - Diagnostics inside integration tests should simply use `console.log`.

 ### Error handling

-- Stack traces will only appear if `behave-vsc.xRay` is enabled.
+- Stack traces will only appear if `behave-vsc-tid.xRay` is enabled.
 - The most common error handling stack is: `throw "msg"` -> `throw WkspError` -> `config.showError`.
 - *Unless you are in a top-level function, i.e. an entry point function, handler or unawaited async function, then errors should be thrown (i.e. do not call showError except in these cases)*.
 This is so that (a) all parent catches know about the error and can act on it, for example to cancel a test run if required, and (b) the error only gets shown once (at the top of the stack).
 - If you are adding a `throw` (or `showError`), then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly, only gets shown once, and has the full expected stack if `xRay` is enabled.